peteroupc/html3dutil/doc/extras_matrixstack.MatrixStack.md

 ### module:extras/matrixstack~MatrixStack#loadTransposeMatrix(mat)

-Modifies the matrix at the top of this stack by replacing it with the transpose of the given matrix.
+Modifies the matrix at the top of this stack by replacing it with the transpose of the specified matrix.

 #### Parameters